dev-hanz-ops/install-gh-cli-action/README.md

 Selfhosted runners do not come with the GH CLI out of the box.
 This action is an easy-to-use way to install it.

-As of now, only linux amd64 is supported.
+Supports linux on amd64 and arm64 architectures.

 ## Usage